Millennium Sapphire (MSTO) Trading 0% Lower Over Last 7 Days

-Millennium Sapphire (MSTO) traded flat against the US dollar during the 1-day period ending at 0:00 AM E.T. on October 2nd.
-During the last week, Millennium Sapphire has traded down 0% against the US dollar.
-Millennium Sapphire has a market capitalization of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-One Millennium Sapphire token can currently be bought for approximately $0.17 or 0.00000604 BTC on exchanges.
+Millennium Sapphire (MSTO) traded flat against the US dollar during the 1-day period ending at 10:00 AM E.T. on October 7th.
+Over the last seven days, Millennium Sapphire has traded 0% lower against the US dollar.
+Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+One Millennium Sapphire token can now be bought for $0.17 or 0.00000604 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.